nurturing ucc Identity

 Am actively convening a working group of UCC campus ministers and chaplains from across the country to share our learnings in our contexts and collaborate around a consistent UCC witness on college campuses

 Have worked with multiple UCC congregations in California and at Desert Palm in how to broadcast our distinct UCC identity to the world to grow the church (Knowing and appreciating UCC history, polity, and theology.)

 I recognize and embrace my call to local church ministry as a branch of our larger UCC witness and shared ministry.
 In all my ministry settings I will look to partnering with our conference for new ways to engage our communities and for ways to inspire and share ideas and resources with all our member churches.

 I view all my ministry as in and on behalf of the UCC.
 This is why I am so honored and excited to serve as the Campus Minister for Arizona State University.
 Collegiate ministry offers us an incredible opportunity to bridge the local church, our conference, and our larger community so in need of our witness anew.
 This is also a wonderful space in which I am able to invite my colleagues from other traditions and faiths to be a part of interfaith dialogue and collaboration.

 Collegiate ministry is an ongoing passion of mine, but also a meaningful aspect of my call to local church ministry.
 I don't believe campus ministries should be independent beings-they need to be rooted in the local church.
 We are not able to nurture a new generation of faith if the participants are never fully included or connected with the larger church family.
 For the young and old alike the opportunity to worship together and grow in their faith together is tranformative and purposeful.

-Campus ministry also offers us essential opportunities-especially during this time of physical distancing-to develop advancements and innovations for how we engage those beyond the walls of our church.
+Campus ministry also offers us essential opportunities to develop advancements and innovations for how we engage those beyond the walls of our church.

 UCC@ASU logo and theme I created for our campus ministry